Private David Blyth Macewan

 FAMILY LIFE

 David Blyth MacEwen was born c1875 in Ecclesmachan, in the West Lothian district of Scotland.
 I could not find much information about David but he married Annie Moore in Sydney in 1895 but they were divorced on 23rd October 1907.
-By 1915 his occupation was sugar worker & married he Miriam Argyle Griffiths in Murwillumbah in 1914
+By 1915 his occupation was sugar worker & he married Miriam Argyle Griffiths in Murwillumbah in 1914

-He had served in the Boer War, 1899-1902, 37th Battalion, Imperial Yeomen, South African Light Horse and enlisted on 1st March 1915 at Brisbane.
-He was a sugar worker, living in Cudgen, eager to do his bit.
 His medical showed he was 39 years 9 months old, 5ft 3inch inches tall (1.6m), weighed 115 lbs (52kgs), with a fresh complexion, grey eyes & fair hair.
 His eyesight was good and he required dental treatment.
 David was Church of England and had a scar inside his left leg as well as a scar on the outside of that leg.
-His application listed his next of kin as his wife, Miriam, of Cudgen.

 TRAINING AT RIFLE RANGE CAMP, ENOGGERA